One (Bonnie Pink album)

+One is Bonnie Pink's tenth studio album released under the Warner Music Japan label on May 13, 2009.
+This album was recorded in London, Stockholm, Los Angeles, Malmö, and Tokyo.

+Release

-"Ring a Bell" is a song by Japanese musician Bonnie Pink.
+"Ring a Bell" is the first single taken from One.
 Initially released in English as a digital single on April 16, 2008, the song was re-released in Japanese as a full-length single, retitled "Kane o Narashite" (鐘を鳴らして), on August 6, 2008.
 The song was used as the theme song for the Namco game Tales of Vesperia, with the English version of the song used for the game's overseas release.
 The song was one of Bonnie Pink's most commercially successful singles, with the Japanese-language version selling over 250,000 digital downloads in Japan, becoming Platinum certified by the RIAJ.